denniskibett/boardms/README.md

 - Updated class usage to match the latest syntax and features.
 - Replaced deprecated class and optimized styles.

-#### Next Steps

-- Run npm install or yarn install to update dependencies.
-- Check for any style changes or compatibility issues.
-- Refer to the Tailwind CSS v4 [Migration Guide](https://tailwindcss.com/docs/upgrade-guide) on this release. if needed.
-- This update keeps the project up to date with the latest Tailwind improvements. 🚀

 ### v2.0.0 (February 2025)
 A major update focused on Next.js 15 implementation and comprehensive redesign.

 #### Major Improvements

 - Complete redesign using Next.js 15 App Router and React Server Components
 - Enhanced user interface with Next.js-optimized components
 - Improved responsiveness and accessibility